kajica2/morpha-protocol/README.md

 - [MORPHA specification](./MORPHA.md)
 - [Version 0.1](./versions/0.1.md)

+## Academic reference
+See /academic for abstract and citation.

 ## Governance
 MORPHA has no central authority.
 Compatibility is defined by structure, not consensus.